Your Pet, Our Passion.

 Once they reach adulthood, this massive and shaggy-coated breed is usually a truly gentle giant, however as puppies and juveniles they are boisterous, clumsy and frankly, enormous.
 Despite this, few people seem to have only one Irish Wolfhound!

 Few people are unaware of the St Bernard, and if you say ‘giant breed’ this is the one many people will bring to mind most readily.
-With a breed average height of 74 cms (but can be much bigger)and a broad muscular body to match, they truly are a behemoth of a dog.
+With a breed average height of 74 cm (29 inches) and a broad muscular body to match, they truly are a behemoth of a dog.
 The ‘Saint’ part of their name comes from their origins in a Swiss monastery at Great St Bernard Pass, high in the mountains.
 The monastery was a hospice and refuge for travellers, and though initially the St Bernard was used as a protection dog, they soon became useful as companions and rescuers.

 The modern St Bernard still possesses the presence to ward off strangers harbouring ill intentions, though once introduced to someone as a friend they are affable and easy-going.
 Their main aim in life is to be a lap-dog, no matter their size!